 Before applying, one of the best ways to help your son or daughter decide what to study is to attend a Glasgow Caledonian University Open Day.
 It’s a great opportunity to chat to staff, tour the university campus, meet other potential students and ask lots of questions.

-Visit Open Days for full information and dates, and to register for updates.
+Visit Open Days and Tours for full information and dates, and to register for updates.

 Applying through UCAS